okohll/abdocs/content/docs/tiles/_index.md

 After assigning a role, if any tiles aren't needed for a particular user, they can be removed from the _Tiles_ panel for that user.

 ## System tiles
 As an administrator, you will likely create a number of views which aren't meant to be directly visible by users, but which are for the internal workings of your applications.
-For example, workflows, tab views etc. - see [Views - Special Uses](https://todo.com).
+For example, workflows, tab views etc. - see [Views - Special Uses]({{<relref "/docs/views/special-uses">}})

 To prevent users seeing these, you can put then in system tiles.
 A system tile is simply one which has a name starting with the word 'System'.
 These will only be visible to administrators.
 You may find it a good idea to create a number of System tiles for organisation purposes.